R3Conclave/conclave-core-sdk/docs/docs/mail.md

    [`EnclaveInstanceInfo`](api/-conclave%20-core/com.r3.conclave.common/-enclave-instance-info/index.html) object.
 The
    Noise protocol and Conclave doesn't restrict how you get the remote attestation.
-For example, you can send remote attestation to the client by returning it in another API, publishing it on a web server, and putting it into a distributed hash table, a network drive, or a message queue.
+For example, you can send remote attestation to the client by returning it in another API, publishing it on a web server, and putting it into a distributed hash table, network drive, or message queue.

    Following are the benefits of the Noise protocol over an HTTPS/REST architecture: